Why Do Dog Acting Weird After Anesthesia? [Possible Reasons]

 If your pet is still behaving strangely or exhibiting unusual symptoms the next day after receiving anaesthesia, contact your vet to let them know what is happening.
 We hope our information helps you understand why do dog acting weird after anesthesia.

-2. Why Is My Dog Acting Weird After Anesthesia?
+Is It Normal For My Dog To Act Weird After Anesthesia?